 Market on Ploenchit Road

 There is no place and you don’t want to wait in Suangsri, so why not experience a “lunchtime market”.
 At 5 minutes, cross the street and walk to Ploenchit road and in a few steps on the left there is a small busy alley, do not hesitate to get in.
 I called these places by this name because it’s only open at lunchtime and is located in business areas in small spaces/soi between large buildings, or parking lots.
 You can find many things, plastic items, clothes, shoes, beauty products, screens for your mobile phone and other gadgets.
 A real experience of a lunch break atmosphere, no tourists.
-Food is good and cheap.
+The food is good and cheap.
 I had a Sen lek noodle soup with pork at the Wine Bridge Plus, the restaurant at the back of the market.
-But If you prefer a comfortable place, all you have to do is to go to the high-end market Central Embassy shopping mall across the road.
+There are also some stalls in the Soi Son Ton Next to this market, but If you prefer a comfortable place, all you have to do is to go to the high-end market Central Embassy shopping mall across the road.

 Eat and Live Like a Thai Street Food Market